Real Estate Prices and Overview

 looks and its way of life that are worth highlighting.

 Notable & Unique: Modes of Transportation

-the Oregon State U / SW Philomath Blvd neighborhood commuting on a bicycle to and
+revealed that the Oregon State U / SW Philomath Blvd neighborhood is a fantastic

 Also, more people in Oregon State U / SW Philomath Blvd choose to walk to work each day

 (38.8%) than almost any neighborhood in America.
 If you are

 attracted to the idea of being able to walk to work, this neighborhood